cptanalatriste/data-safe-haven/docs/source/management/logs.md

 ## Workspace logs

-Logs from all user workspaces are ingested into the [SRE's log analytics workspace](#log-workspace).
+Logs from all user workspaces are ingested into the [SRE's log analytics workspace](#log-workspace) using the [Azure Monitor Agent](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/azure-monitor-agent-overview).

 There are three logs